tarasermolenko/RemoteAccessTool/payloads/ReadMe.md

+## How it works:

-# Payloads
+### Payloads
 This directory contains all of the payloads that the RAT will use on the target systems.

-## stage1.cmd
+### stage 1
-Gets administrative permissions to properly install the RAT.
-It will add exclusion paths for the Startup and Temp directories so defender doesn't give us any issues.
+Gets administrative permissions so it can be installed Add exclusion paths for the `Startup` and `Temp` directories so Defender doesn't give us any issues.
-After that it installs and runs our stage2.cmd file.
+Installs and runs our `stage2` file.
-It will finally delete itself to cover the traces.

-## stage2.ps1
-This file is the most important file in the installation process.
+Delete Itself

+### stage 2
-It is the file that installs and sets up the RAT and it's dependencies.
+Installs and sets up the RAT and it's dependencies.
-It will first create a local admin account that we will use to modify the system as we see fit.
+Create a local admin account that will be used to modify the system.
-It then creates a working directory in the Temp directory for us to store files the RAT relies on.
+Creates a working directory in the `Temp` directory to store files the RAT will use.
-It will then enable persistant SSH so we can always remotely access the computer with our administrative account.
+Enable persistant SSH so we can remotely access the target computer with our administrative account.
-This will then download and run our hide-user.reg and confirm-reg.vbs and invoke them.
+Download and run our `hide-user.reg` and `confirm-reg.vbs` and invoke them.
-After that it hides our administrative account and self deletes.
+Hide administrative account and self delete.

-## hide-user.reg
+### hide-user.reg
 Registry file that hides our administrative user from the system log in page.

-## confirm-reg.vbs
+### confirm-reg.vbs
-When installing the hide-user.reg file, we need to interact with some interactive windows.
+When installing the `hide-user.reg` file, we need to interact with some interactive windows.
-To bypass this, we use this vbs file to inject keystrokes and bypass the confirmations windows.
+To bypass the confirmations windows, use this vbs file to inject keystrokes.

-## update.sh
+### update.sh
 A file used by our main.py file in order to check for updates and update the RAT

+#### Notes
+Powershell wont run automatically because windows is trying to be secure, but we can use command line to run it for us.